5 from 32 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-This classic, best pot roast recipe cooks low and slow in one pot and absolutely melts in your mouth.
-It yields a flavorful dinner that will feed the whole family (with leftovers to spare!) and is the perfect cold-weather food.
+My best pot roast recipe is melt-in-your-mouth tender, full of rich, savory flavor, and yields a complete meal in one pot.
+It’s the ultimate cozy, cold-weather meal that will feed the whole family.
 Make it in the oven, slow cooker, or pressure cooker.
 Recipe includes a detailed how-to video tutorial!

 A Classic (but better), Cozy Pot Roast Recipe